-The repository module is the conceptual element of the architecture that represents a project-specific instance of the CrossDoc storage system.
-Similar to Git, a CrossDoc repository can be initialized within a particular project.
+The CrossDoc Repository is the instance of a CrossDoc project.
+This repository will often correspond with a Git repository, but also functions separately to denote a particular directory of code as referencing CrossDoc comments.
+A CrossDoc repository can be initialized within a particular project using the cross-doc init command.
 Within this module of the architecture, there are submodules that comprise the functionality.
 Submodules such as remote and local comment storage, comment sets, and a CrossDoc configuration file that stores persistent information for a particular repository (see Figure 4).